 Hydroponic Sand

-Even though our knowledge of hydroponics garden means a soil-free garden: however, sand is one type of grow medium that can be used.
+Even though our knowledge of hydroponics garden means a

 Sand is very cheap and easy to get because they occur in nature.
 However, sand is pretty heavy to use and it will require once in a while sterilization to prevent non-beneficial microorganisms from breeding.
 Also, the water retention of sand is not so great compared to other types of growing media.
 At the same time, the nutrient solution may not hold so well.
 This is greatly caused by their small size which has reduced their surface area.